apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Astrologer Susan Miller Reveals 2024 Predictions for Each Zodiac Sign**
+**DH's Most Anticipated Games Of 2024**

-You can read more about it [here](https://www.eonline.com/news/1391671/astrologer-susan-miller-reveals-her-2024-predictions-for-each-zodiac-sign).
+You can read more about it [here](https://www.darkhorizons.com/dhs-most-anticipated-games-of-2024/).

 ## Requirements
 - Python 3.8